How Oregon is importing the SEC to the Pac-12

 Thibodeaux has since recalibrated and became one of Oregon's most consistent spring performers, but his teammates say practices were a little nastier and more intense this spring.
 Lemiuex said that the previous two staffs weren't fans of starters vs. starters during spring practice, but this staff loves it.
 It was grueling, but Lemieux said it paid off with the vast improvements he thinks this team made in 15 practices.

 "Spring ball here is fall camp, man," he said.
-"I like it that way though.
+"I like it that way, though.
 We've developed a standard of a culture of iron sharpens iron.

 "Now we're operating at such a high level that we set our standard as that.
 Our worst practice now would probably be one of our best practices of Coach [Mark] Helfrich."